October 7, 2020

 But the truth is, you need a decent advertising budget to generate good business leads.

-Sadly, since many businesses are not equipped to track advertising roi, they are not comfortable spending a sizable budget on advertising as they can’t see the correlation between advertising budget and sales.
+Sadly, since many businesses are not equipped to track ROAS (return on ad spent), they are less comfortable spending a sizable budget on advertising as they can’t see the correlation between advertising budget and sales.

 With a myopic understanding of their business, many business owners prefer a lower cost per lead so they can generate as many leads as possible based on their limited budget.